-“Shh, shh, shh love it’ll be alright.
-We are just now cracking the surface of your life.”
+“Shhh, love.
+It’ll be alright.
+We’re just now cracking the surface of your life.”

-We took a break from the file its self and started looking through the pictures.
+We took a break from the file itself and started looking through the pictures.
 I looked like an even mixture of both of my parents.
 I have my fathers eyes, nose, and cheek bones.
 I have my mothers small stature, and her hair.

 Makes me wonder how she could look at me and hate what she saw.
 What did I do that was so bad?